leoniemclaughlin7/jenas-creations/docs/README.md

 ### Typography

 The fonts for the site where imported from Google fonts.
 For the headings [Madimi One](https://fonts.google.com/specimen/Madimi+One) was used.
 This font was chosen as it fit the aesthetic of the site, it has a homemade feel to it and complemented other design features.
-The font also has a second font of Sans-Serif set in case the chosen font dose not work on the users browser.
+The font also has a second font of Sans-Serif set in case the chosen font does not work on the users browser.

 # Agile